-- The shore power cord is located in the roadside service bay. - If equipped, press the Power Cord switch to extend the cord. - Extend a sufficient amount of cord to reach the power supply and turn the switch off.
+- The shore power cord is located in the roadside service bay. - Press the Power Cord switch to extend the cord. - Extend a sufficient amount of cord to reach the power supply and turn the switch off.
 If 50 Amp service is not available, install the proper electrical adapter(s) to the cord.